Quiet Strength

 “Blessed are the meek, for they will inherit the earth.”
 (Matthew 5:5)

 Our world can’t understand meek.
-They think any form of power that does not have control is weak.
-But they’re not the same thing.
-They think strength must be overwhelmingly observable.
+They think any form of power without control is weak.
+But they’re not the same.
+They think strength must be overwhelming.
 A man’s man shows off his strength and power to others.

-But the world is wrong.
-A humble, gentle spirit accomplishes much more than an arrogant, loud one.
-When has arrogance ever gotten you anything other than angry responses?
-The meek person has a quiet strength, knowing when to use that strength and when to allow it to work for itself.
+The world is wrong.
+A gentle spirit accomplishes much more than an arrogant, one.
+When has arrogance ever achieved a positive result?
+The meek person has a quiet strength, knowing when to let it work for itself.

 True strength isn’t in raw power.
-It’s in knowing how to apply the proper amount to the proper situation.
+It’s in knowing how to apply the right amount to the right situation.
 If you use too much strength you may break something rather than adjust it.
 So being meek is a strength, not a weakness.

-But it’s also one of the hardest of the Beatitudes to grasp and apply.
-Those who managed to learn how to apply a quiet strength to life will inherit the earth.
-The Lord will give the gift of new heavens and the new earth to his children after the end times.
+It’s one of the hardest of the Beatitudes to grasp and apply.
+Those who learn how to apply a quiet strength to life will inherit the earth.
+The Lord will give the gift of new heavens and the new earth after the end times.

-But even before then, those who learn how to use their power and strength properly will find that others treat them well in the land they live in now.
+The before then, those who learn how too use their power and strength properly will find that others treat them well.
 Jesus calls us to demonstrate this quiet strength, this humility, before others.
-And when we find a way to use the right amount of strength for every situation, we will be blessed.
+When you use the right amount of strength for every situation, you will be blessed.

 Leave a Reply